-Beginning in the fall of 2020, all co-curricular events will be divided into two different categories: 1). knowledge-based activities or events and 2). experience-based activities or events.
+All co-curricular events are divided into two different categories: 1). knowledge-based activities or events and 2). experience-based activities or events.
 Knowledge-based events augment classroom learning and provide students with the opportunity to learn more about a particular topic usually in a classroom environment (e.g. Professional Career Development Seminars).
 Experience-based events facilitate hands-on advanced learning and allow students to further apply concepts learned in the classroom (e.g. heathcare services provided in the community).
 The Office of Student Affairs, in conjunction with the organization hosting the event and the organization advisor, will determine the category for each event.
 Generally speaking, P2 and P3 students are better situated to participate in experience-based CoCuLO events, while P1 students are encouraged to participate in more knowledge-based events and build upon this knowledge to engage in experience-based CoCuLO events during subsequent years.